flarum/docs/docs/extend/frontend.md

 Even if you choose not to use TypeScript in your extension, which is supported natively by our Webpack config, it's still recommended to install the `flarum-tsconfig` package and to include this configuration file so that your IDE can infer types for our core JS.

-To get the typings working, you need to run `composer update` in your extension folder, to download the latest copy of Flarum's core into a `vendor` folder.
-Remember not to commit this folder, if you're using a version control system such as Git.
+To get the typings working, you'll need to run `composer update` in your extension's folder to download the latest copy of Flarum's core into a new `vendor` folder.
+Remember not to commit this folder if you're using a version control system such as Git.

+You may also need to restart your IDE's TypeScript server.
+In Visual Studio Code, you can press F1, then type "Restart TypeScript Server" and hit ENTER.
+This might take a minute to complete.

 ### admin.js and forum.js